Authorities in Argentina tell residents to throw away laced cocaine after 23 killed

-Officials have called the deaths an unprecedented tragedy and warned that the death toll may still rise.
+Officials have called the deaths an unprecedented tragedy and warned that the toll may still rise.

-“It is an exceptional event, we have no precedent,” said Marcelo Lapargo, attorney-general for the San Martin district of the capital, Clarín reported.
+“It is an exceptional event, we have no precedent,” said Marcelo Lapargo, attorney general for the San Martin municipality in the Buenos Aires province, Clarín reported.
 “It makes us think that the substance was included deliberately.
 It is not an error in the process.”

-The drugs were sold out of Puerta 8, a shantytown in the Tres de Febrero district, located in the Greater Buenos Aires region, police said.
+The drugs were sold out of Puerta 8, a shantytown in the Tres de Febrero municipality in the greater Buenos Aires region, police said.
 The substance apparently used to lace the cocaine has not yet been determined, but authorities believe that it could have been a synthetic opioid used to boost the drug’s effects.

 “Indirectly, we know it is an opioid, because the antidote is administered [to patients] and they react,” Sergio Berni, security minister for the Buenos Aires province, told reporters Thursday.